Cavity quantum optomechanical nonlinearities and position measurement beyond the breakdown of the linearized approximation

-\textit{Nonlinear pulsed position measurement.}---A pulsed interaction much shorter than a mechanical period enables a BAE position measurement~\cite{braginskii1978optimal, vanner2011pulsed} as the mechanical free evolution (and, indeed, mechanical dissipation) can be negligible during this timescale.
+\textit{Nonlinear pulsed position measurement.}---A pulsed interaction much shorter than a mechanical period enables a BAE position measurement~\cite{braginskii1978optimal, vanner2011pulsed} as the mechanical free evolution (and, indeed, mechanical dissipation) is negligible during this timescale.
 Such operations require the unresolved sideband regime ($\kappa\gg\wm$) to accommodate the pulse within the cavity bandwidth.
-Here, we consider such a pulsed interaction in the {{presence of the cavity optomechanical nonlinearities.}} Following the nonlinear interaction {{$U$}}, the general-dyne measurement outcomes of the output pulse are then used to {{accurately estimate}} the mechanical position.
-The action of the interaction and measurement is described by the measurement operator $\Upsilon=\bra{\Xl}\bra{\Pl}{\Ubs}U\ket{\alpha}\ket{0}$, which localizes the mechanical state according to $\rho\rightarrow\Upsilon\rho\Upsilon^{\dagger}/{\Ph}$, where $\Ph=\tr\left(\Upsilon^{\dagger}\Upsilon\rho\right)$ is the probability for the general-dyne outcome $(\Xl,\Pl)$.
+Here, we consider such a pulsed interaction taking into account the cavity optomechanical nonlinearities.
+Following the nonlinear interaction $U$, the general-dyne measurement outcomes are then used to estimate the mechanical position.
+The interaction and measurement are described by the measurement operator $\Upsilon=\bra{\Xl}\bra{\Pl}{\Ubs}U\ket{\alpha}\ket{0}$, which localizes the mechanical state according to $\rho\rightarrow\Upsilon\rho\Upsilon^{\dagger}/{\Ph}$, where $\Ph=\tr\left(\Upsilon^{\dagger}\Upsilon\rho\right)$ is the probability for the general-dyne outcome $(\Xl,\Pl)$.
 More explicitly, $\Upsilon$ is